Y108/Sequences/README.txt

-theta , ϑ
+theta

-A collection of sequences and sequence operations, used for personal projects.
+A package containing a collection of sequences and sequence operations, used for personal projects.